-- (1) New UIW International Students Students who are registered with the Office of International Services who are enrolling for the first time to the University of the Incarnate Word. - (a) New UIW International Students who apply on or before August 1st will be guaranteed housing. - (b) Pending List: International students who apply after August 1st will be placed on a pending list and will be assigned based on availability.
+- 1. New UIW International Students Students who are registered with the Office of International Services who are enrolling for the first time to the University of the Incarnate Word. - a.
+New UIW International Students who apply on or before August 1st will be guaranteed housing. - b.
+Pending List: International students who apply after August 1st will be placed on a pending list and will be assigned based on availability.

-iii) General Timeline Housing Application Process for New International Students
+1. General Timeline Housing Application Process for New International Students

-- (1) December 1st May 31st New UIW International students who apply during this period, will be able to select a room via the Residence Life Portal based on availability through May 31st. - (2) June 1st August New UIW International Students who complete the housing application during this period, will be assigned by the Office of Residence Life based on availability and student preference. - j) Pursuant to Texas Law, Registered Sex Offenders are prohibited from residing within University Housing
+- 1. December 1st May 31st New UIW International students who apply during this period, will be able to select a room via the Residence Life Portal based on availability through May 31st. - 2.
+June 1st August New UIW International Students who complete the housing application during this period, will be assigned by the Department of Residence Life and Housing Operations based on availability and student preference.

+m.
+Pursuant to Texas Law, Registered Sex Offenders are prohibited from residing within University Housing